 Home The Society Assemblies and Groups ERS Assembly 3: Basic and translational sciences

-Secretary: Arnaud Mailleux
+Chair: Arnaud Mailleux

 The objectives of this Group are to make progress in the understanding of various mechanisms involved in lung biology (including lung development) and lung pathophysiology.
 Its organisation is dedicated to bringing together basic research and clinical investigation.

 Its aim is to provide new developments at the cellular and molecular levels and new approaches for the diagnosis, treatment and prevention of respiratory diseases.

 Secretary: Sabine Bartel

 This Group offers a platform for scientists studying the cell and molecular biology of the respiratory tract in health, disease and development.
 A major focus of our Group includes understanding airway epithelial and inflammatory cells and the roles they play in innate host defence.